No. PR- 229

 Source: PHD Research Bureau, PHDCCI EBM Index; GDP growth figures compiled from MOSPI

-Note: GDP growth figure for Q4 FY 2020-21 is projection based on PHDCCI EBM Index
+Note: GDP growth figures for Q3 and Q4 FY 2020-21 are projections based on PHDCCI EBM Index

-Lead economic and business indicators such as cement, steel, consumer durables, capital goods, GST collections, external commercial borrowings and FDI equity inflows have shown a marvelous improvement in the recent months, said Mr. Sanjay Aggarwal.
+Lead economic and business indicators such as cement, steel, consumer durables, capital goods, GST collections, passenger car sales have shown a marvelous improvement in the recent months, said Mr. Sanjay Aggarwal

 The growth trend of PHDCCI EBM Index suggests that economy has potential to accelerate a growth rate of 11% in the next financial year 2021-22 on the back of various effective and meaningful reforms undertaken by the Government, said Mr. Sanjay Aggarwal.

 At this juncture, immediate policy attention is required towards credit access to industry and services sectors.
-Credit disbursement should be at the top priority at this juncture by the banking sector, he said.
+Credit disbursement should be at the top most priority at this juncture by the banking sector, he said

 The focus should be on ensuring provision of hassle free disbursements of loans vis-à-vis enhanced liquidity for MSMEs, especially in rural sectors, said Mr Sanjay Aggarwal.